 Shake the can of coconut milk before you open it, then add the drained tomatoes and coconut milk to the pan, immediately turn the heat to medium-low, gently stir, and let the mixture simmer about 4-5 minutes to combine the flavors.
 While the veggie mixture simmers, pull the tails off the shrimp, put shrimp back in the colander and toss with the salt.

 When the veggie mixture has cooked enough to combine the flavors, add the shrimp and cook about 3 minutes, or just until the shrimp has barely turned pink.
 (Stir a little so each piece of shrimp gets cooked through, but remember they will continue to cook once you turn off the heat so stop cooking when you think they are not quite done.)

 Stir in lime juice to taste and season with salt as desired.
 Serve hot, over Best Easy Cauliflower Rice, rice, or other side dish of your choice, or just serve in a bowl as a stew.

-When it's served over cauliflower rice, this coconut milk shrimp would be a great dish for any phase of the South Beach Diet, and most other low-carb eating plans, including Paleo.
+When it's served over cauliflower rice, this coconut milk shrimp would be a great dish for any phase of the South Beach Diet, and other low-carb and low-glycemic eating plans, including Paleo and Whole 30.
 South Beach has always recommended light coconut milk, but personally I think that advice is out of date, and I'd greatly prefer full-fat.

 Find More Recipes Like This One: